fzaiter/docker/README.md

   - TZ=America/Los_Angeles
 ```
 > [!NOTE]
 > In the files where TZ variables are used, replace "America/Los_Angeles" with the time zone you want.
-Check your time zone using this [time zone finder by Marius Bogdan](https://timezone.mariushosting.com/).
+Check your time zone using this [time zone finder by Marius Bogdan Lizandru](https://timezone.mariushosting.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>